tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 Please note that in this case, the default node would be localhost:8732.
 In order to change the node url for the provider, you can give the desired url under the flag -A followed with node_url:port (e.g. -P rpc -A 127.0.0.1:8733).
 Please note that the node should be an archive node, and that the port should be the rpc port specified while launching the node.

-## Funding

-TRD is an open source project and will stay like this.
-It is not funded by any organization.
-A grant request is rejected by Tezos Foundation.
-However, I will try to continue to enhance the software and support the community.